Data-drone/timeseries_replay/Notes/Planning_Notes.md

 Planning notes for what we will need to get this usable

 - TODO
-    - Larger proper load test with non-trivial dataset
+    - Larger proper load test with non-trivial dataset - blocked by AsyncIO publishing
+    - Tackle using AsyncIO for publishing

 ## MVP - Alpha